Hebden Parish Lands

 Care Scar Quarry

 Its western extent is on the west side of the beck, and enclosed by a wall all the way down to the Hole Bottom gate.
-The fact that the area includes the area on the west side of the Miners' Bridge is surprising, as that that land was purchased by the Hebden Moor Mining Company from the Duke of Devonshire in 1855.
+The fact that the area includes the triangle area of land on the west side of the beck between the Miners' Bridge and Hole Bottom is surprising, as that land was purchased by the Hebden Moor Mining Company from the Duke of Devonshire in 1855.
+It seems to have been absorbed when the Hebden Moor Mining Company went into liquidation in 1889.
 The northern limit is marked by the wall rising up to the Rocking Stone.
 The eastern boundary runs along the top of the scar, and is not marked.
 The south-east boundary on the slope of the hill is also unmarked, down to the wall.
 The boundary is then delineated by the wall returning back to the Hole Bottom gate.

 The grazing was allotted separately, and the maintenance of the northern boundary wall was assigned to the owner of the grazing.

 In the late 1850s and the 1860s the Hebden Moor Mining Company leased all or some of the land.
+The Miners' Bridge was built in 1855, and a track driven up to Bolton Gill.
 A smelt mill was built on the east side of the bank adjacent to the Miners' Bridge, and a few metres further up the track a waterwheel was installed to drive a power cable to Bolton Gill Engine Shaft.
 The exit from the tail race can still be seen below the track.

 In 1946 the "Falling Rock, a large square pinnacle which stood in front of the main quarry face, collapsed.

-In June 1964 the Parish Council agreed to sell 0.044 acres (178 m²)to the Craven Water Board for the development of the flow measuring station, only to have its knuckles wrapped the following year, as it wasn't theirs to sell!
+In June 1964 the Parish Council agreed to sell 0.044 acres (178 m²) to the Craven Water Board for the development of the flow measuring station, only to have its knuckles wrapped the following year, as it wasn't theirs to sell!
+At about the same time, the area on the west side by the top gate was used by the Water Board to dump material from the Longshaw Level spoil heap, which explains why that area is now so flat.

 Care Scar Quarry is now the home of jackdaws, and the playground of climbers.